joyboy0711/joyboy0711/README.md

 Currently planning to learn cool stuff and build something valuable for everyone.

-I am a CA final student still bending 1 year of articleship to appear in my final exams.
+I am a CA final student still pending a year of articleship to appear in the my final exams.

-I have familier with web development language like HTML, CSS, Javascript.
+I am familier with web development language like HTML, CSS, Javascript.

-Curently learning Reack and Python.
+Currently learning React and Python.

-I ready to colabe with anyone so, feel free to contact me with a mail id freedomchaserjb@gmail.com .
+I am ready to collabe with anyone so, feel free to contact me with a mail id freedomchaserjb@gmail.com .

 That's it for now.